 This flower market is a bustling place with many vendors and different types of stunning local flowers.
 I’m glad that my colleague brought me on this early morning tour.
-It’s right next to the Howrah Bridge stretching over the Hooghly River.
-It’s best to show up early to catch the action.
+The market is next to the Howrah Bridge stretching over the Hooghly River.
+I’d recommend an early start to catch the action.

-The Howrah Bridge is an impressive structure.
 After walking through the flower market, we made out way down toward the river for a better view.
-I’m not enthralled by bridges on a regular basis… but the Howrah is quite the sight.
+I’m generally not enthralled by bridges, but Howrah is a mesmerizing sight.

 The Mother House

-I don’t know about you, but I didn’t grow up knowing much about Mother Teresa (other than her saintly status).
+I don’t know about you, but I didn’t grow up knowing much about Mother Teresa.
 The inside of The Mother House was still and quiet, with one or two sisters walking about.
-As I looked at the display of Mother Teresa’s personal belongings and walked upstairs to find her humble dwellings, I gained a deeper admiration for her example of pure humility.
+As I looked at the display of Mother Teresa’s personal belongings and walked upstairs to find her humble dwellings, I gained a deeper admiration for her example of humility.

-The Order of the Missionaries of Charity cares for the sick and vulnerable, founded in 1948 by Mother Teresa to support the poorest areas of the city.
+Founded in 1948, the Order of the Missionaries cares for the sick and vulnerable in the city.

 Hooghly River Sunset Cruise

 Kolkata is about 154 kilometres upstream from the Bay of Bengal.
-This was a strategic spot for British India to establish the then capital city.
 This location was selected for trade and defence advantages.
-The Ganga River (known as the Ganges in British India) is one of the most revered waterways in the world—and the Hooghly flows out of it.
+The Ganga River (known as the Ganges in British India) is one of the most revered waterways in the world.
+And Hooghly flows out of it.

 There are many ways to get around the city.
-You can flashback to the 1950’s in a yellow Ambassador taxis, or stick to modern times in an Uber.
+You can flashback to the 1950’s in a yellow Ambassador taxi.
+Or stick to modern times in an Uber.
 If you opt for a cab, just make sure the metre is running or negotiate a price beforehand.
-Uber has become one of the best transportation options in the city… affordable and user-friendly.
-There are even marked Uber pick-ups at the airport!
+Uber has become one of the best transportation options in the city; it’s affordable and user-friendly.
+There are even marked Uber pick-ups at the airport.

 Taking the train in India is an absolute must.
-My colleagues and I journeyed over 575 kilometres from Kolkata north to Siliguri.
-The overnight train was a totally new experience, with seats that converted into three-tiered bunk beds.
-In case you didn’t know, India has one of the world’s longest rail networks covering an incredible 67,368 kilometres.
+My colleagues and I journeyed over 575 kilometres from Kolkata to Siliguri in the north.
+The overnight train was a very new experience, with seats that converted into three-tiered bunk beds.
+In fact, India has one of the world’s longest rail networks covering over 67,368 kilometres.
 Hop on… at least once!

 Well, there you have it.
-These are some worthwhile stops in Kolkata, and there are certainly many more.
+These are just some worthwhile stops in Kolkata.
+There are certainly many more!
 Travel is some of the best education.
 I love reflecting on these experiences from time to time.
 That’s especially true these days while travel restrictions are in place during the pandemic.